 Bursting with freshness, color and textures, these pink-wrapped Vegetable Rice Paper Rolls are a perfect light appetizer before any meal.
 Step up the flavors with a sweet and spicy dipping sauce or any other sauce of your choice.

 I recently took a Thai cooking course at Mengrai Thai Restaurant in Toronto with Chef Sasi Meechai where I picked up a few useful tips about rice paper rolls.
 I then saw a recipe from an LCBO Food & Drink Magazine with pink rice paper wrappers which looked very cool.
 So a few practices later, a bit more research and tips in hand, I can now make a decent pink vegetable rice paper roll.

 The fillings for these cold rolls are really up to your imagination and preferences.
 In the recipe below, I used cucumber, basil, carrots, beets, sesame seeds and vermicelli or quinoa.

 I find the dipping sauce is important to give the blander vegetables a bit more oomph.
 I like to use sweet chili sauce from the bottle with a splash of lime to make it easy on myself, but another big favorite is peanut sauce or a soy-vinegar-sesame sauce.

 Rice Paper Rolls are easier than you might think and make a great appetizer or even a brunch dish, light lunch or healthy snack.
 Guests watching their calories love them.

 Tailor To Your Taste

-- Vegetarian fillings (choose whatever you like, trying to balance colour and texture): carrots, beets, avocado, alfalfa sprouts, watercress, pea shoots, bean sprouts, cucumber, basil leaves, lettuce, tofu, cilantro, chives, mango, peppers, mint leaves, shredding purple cabbage.
+- Vegetarian fillings (choose whatever you like, trying to balance color and texture): carrots, beets, avocado, alfalfa sprouts, watercress, pea shoots, bean sprouts, cucumber, basil leaves, lettuce, tofu, cilantro, chives, mango, peppers, mint leaves, shredding purple cabbage.

 - Other fillings: hummus, rice vermicelli, quinoa, cooked shrimp.

 - Sauces: spicy peanut sauce, Hoisin, Thai sweet chili sauce, vinegar dipping sauce

-- Skip the beet juice and use plain colored wrappers (or make half pink, half white).
+- Shortcut: Skip the beet juice and use plain colored wrappers (or make half pink, half white).

 - Buy Rose Brand wrappers if you can (Chef Sasi says they are the best).